 When did you realise that you were good at your job and passionate about it?

 I’ve always believed strongly in the phrase “success is rented, never owned, and rent is due every day.”
 As a manager, I believe that doing a good job is about creating an environment that enables people to thrive.
-When people love coming into work, I know I’m doing a good job.
-When people want to grow and try new things, and take on more responsibilities, it drives me.
+When people love coming to work, I know I’m doing a good job.
+When people want to grow, try new things and take on more responsibilities, it drives me.

 What career advice would you give your younger self?